 Certified spiritual care professionals possess the knowledge, skills, judgment and experience to facilitate a spiritual care program, program quality assurance, spiritual care provision and ongoing professional development.
 Those certified as teaching supervisors train future professionals in the context of accredited CASC/ACSS clinical programs in established spiritual care settings.

-The word "client" may include: patients, residents, family members and significant others, members of faith, religious and cultural communities, inmates, peers, colleagues, students and staff members – individually, in groups or in a whole organization.
-The practice context may include but is not limited to: pastoral counseling centres, social service agencies, community health centres, private settings, health care institutions, correctional centres, educational settings, or religious/faith community settings.
+The word "client" may include patients, residents, family members and significant others, members of faith, religious and cultural communities, inmates, peers, colleagues, students and staff members – individually, in groups or in a whole organization.
+The practice context may include but is not limited to pastoral counselling centres, social service agencies, community health centres, private settings, health care institutions, correctional centres, educational settings, or religious/faith community settings.

 The Spiritual Care Department at UHN offers a basic level Inter-professional collaboration (IPC) opportunity for staff and physicians from all departments and health care disciplines.
 This IPC in spirituality invites participants to engage in an adult learning, experiential/reflection model of education focusing on spirituality.